 Ori Epstein - Cello

-His achievements on the cello have been recognised by a number of prizes, including the 3rd Prize at the Bromsgrove International Competition and 1st Prize & Audience Prize at the 2014 Tunbridge Wells International Competition.
+His achievements on the cello have been recognised by a number of prizes, including the 3rd Prize at the Bromsgrove International Competition and1st Prize at Tunbridge Wells International Competition.

 Ori is the cellist of the Busch Trio, which in recent years has developed into one of the leading piano trios.
 Together with his brother Omri on the piano and violinist Mathieu van Bellen, the Busch Trio has regularly appeared on major stages and festivals throughout Europe and the USA.
 Their many years of fruitful collaboration with the Alpha Classics label have resulted in a series of four CDs covering the complete works of Antonin Dvorák for piano and strings.

 In 2016 the Busch Trio were awarded the prestigious Kersjes Prijs in the Netherlands.
 They have carried off several other international awards since and were winners of the 2018 Nordmetall-Ensemble Prize at the Mecklenburg-Vorpommern Festival.